 See TCV’s SMB and Vertical SaaS investments at the end of the document.

-Why board members should meet with their CEO informally
+- Why board members should meet with their CEO informally between board meetings

 For this and more, settle back and click play.